watersofoblivion/pucc/README.md

 bazel test //...
 ```

+### A Note on Build and Test Times

+While this is fully automated, it is *not* speedy.

+All of the hardware tests use [Verilator](https://www.veripool.org/verilator/), which is a software simulator for hardware.
+It compiles Verilog to a heavily optimized C++ simulator and is compiled with a high optimizer setting.
+Compilation is slow and memory intesive.

+Execution is also slow.
+When going full throttle and using all available CPU cores, it emulates what is a 100MHz clock on hardware at about 25kHz, which is about 0.025% (or 1/4,000-th) of real-time.
+And most of the tests are *not* going anywhere close to full throttle.

+Despite all of this, Verilator is still the fastest simulator out there.

 Sources
+===

+There are both Hardware and Software sources.
+All follow the general pattern that tests are kept in-line with the sources they are testing but are built separately.

+Hardware
 ---

-The sources include:
+All of the hardware sources are written in SystemVerilog, and tested in C++ using Verilator and GoogleTest.

+* `hdub` - A library of shared cores for building and testing softcore CPUs.
+* `riscv` - A straight RISC-V softcore CPU to serve as a baseline for comparison against PU/CC
+* `pucc` - The PU/CC softcore CPU

+Software
+---

+Only one thing is written in OCaml:

-* `bootstrap` - The bootstrap PU/CC compiler, written in OCaml
+* `bootstrap` - The bootstrap PU/CC compiler

-There are also a few libraries and programs written in PU/CC that are compiled with the bootstrap compiler and can be run on the generated PU/CC CPU:
+The rest of the sources are a few libraries and programs written in PU/CC that are compiled with the bootstrap compiler and can be run on both the RISC-V and PU/CC CPUs:

 * `lex` - A Lexical analyzer generator
-* `yacc` - A LR(1) parser generator
+* `yacc` - A LR(1) parser generator, augmented with some of the niceties of Menhir
 * `punit` - A xUnit test framework
 * `cmdline` - A command-line arguments parsing library
+* `format` - A formatting library based on OCaml's `Format` module
-* `puccc` - An optimizing PU/CC compiler
+* `pu/cc` - A self-hosted optimizing PU/CC compiler

+Other
+---

+There are a few miscelaneous sources:

+* `rules` - Bazel build rules used to make the `BUILD.bazel` files cleaner